Selora/PyNetScope/README.md

 # PyNetScope
-Library to help with extarnal pentest scope
+Library to help with external pentest scope